revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-Throws an compiler error, that the method has been already defined inside the class.
+Throws a compiler error, that the method has been already defined inside the class.

 </blockquote>